Rooster Teeth Games

-Rooster Teeth Games is an American video game developer, publisher and distributor based in Austin, Texas, serving as Rooster Teeth's video game division.
-It is focused on "bridging the gap between independent game developers and the worldwide community of gamers."
+Rooster Teeth Games was an American video game developer, publisher and distributor based in Austin, Texas, serving as Rooster Teeth's video game division.
+It was focused on "bridging the gap between independent game developers and the worldwide community of gamers."

 History

 Rooster Teeth Games was officially launched January 25, 2017.
 The aim is to help indie-developers gain exposure through Rooster Teeth’s large fan-base by developing games on all platforms for their community.
 The announcement was received positively, with The Mary Sue calling it, "a perfect fit" given the company's "upstart background" starting with Red vs. Blue.